Trawl fishery regulations

 - commercial trawl fin fish (stout whiting) harvest strategy

 - central trawl region harvest strategy

 - southern offshore trawl region harvest strategy

 Almost all the licences in the trawl fishery operate on an effort quota system.
 Each trawler is permitted to work a certain number of nights based on the quota it holds.
 Through this system, a trawler can increase its allocation by buying quota from another vessel without the effort in the fishery increasing.

-The exceptions are the Moreton Bay trawl fishery, which is limited to fishing weeknights only, and the Finfish (Stout Whiting) Fishery, which is limited by a total catch quota.
+The exception is the fin fish (stout whiting) trawl fishery, which is limited by a total catch quota.

 There are many areas throughout the fishery where trawling is prohibited or restricted.
 These areas are declared for a number of reasons, including habitat and nursery ground protection, maintenance of broodstock and bycatch reduction.
 In addition, there are a range of fisheries closures that have been introduced by the Department of Environment and Science and Great Barrier Reef Marine Park Authority to manage marine parks.